Skip to Content

 If you’re planning to neuter your Pitbull, the anestrus period is considered the most opportune time to do so.
 My dog was spayed in this stage of her first heat cycle, as advised by her veterinarian.

 Pitbull Wrapped In a Towel.
-What Does Pitbull Heat Cycle Mean?

-When Do Pitbulls Come Into Heat?
+When Does a Pitbull Come Into Heat?

-Pitbulls come into heat between six to eight months of age.
+Pitbulls come into heat between six and eight months of age.
 A Pitbull’s heat cycle typically starts with a bloody discharge that slowly turns into a pinkish-red color over the following days.
-This can last up to 17 days, and you can expect your dog to urinate more when in season.

 Pitbulls may also come into heat at a later age.
 Some Pitties will even go into heat at 18 or 24 months.
 These variations are all within the norm, as it’s very much an individual thing.